AtthalaricNero/AtthalaricNero/README.md

 ###

-<p align="left">My name is Nero and I'm a student from Indonesia, currently learning and growing in the fields of AI, web development, and self-mastery.
+<p align="left">My name is Nero and I'm a student from Indonesia, currently learning in the fields of AI, web development, and self-mastery.
 I believe in consistent improvement and the power of dreams backed by discipline.</p>

 ###